The Jewish Food Society Wants To Save The Recipes Of Grandmas Everywhere

 Born on a kibbutz in central Israel, Shefi's early days included the highs and lows of childhood food: pizza at the communal dining hall and adventures at a local market.
 It also included the army, a prerequisite for all young people in her country.
 When she was done, Shefi moved to New York, where she earned a Master of Fine Arts in film from the New School.
 But for her, it's all about the food.

-Before starting her society, Shefi organized a press trip of food writers to Israel while working for the Israeli consulate planning local New York cultural events; she worked for Eat With, a company focused on dinners inside peoples' homes; and she hosted a 21-day Iraqi-Jewish food pop-up featuring kubbeh, a food Shefi craved but could not find easily in the city.
+Before starting her society, Shefi organized a press trip of food writers to Israel while working for the Israeli consulate planning local New York cultural events; she worked for Eat With, a company focused on dinners inside people's homes; and she hosted a 21-day Iraqi-Jewish food pop-up featuring kubbeh, a food Shefi craved but could not find easily in the city.
 Lines for the sold-out dinners wrapped around the block.

 "I've been dreaming about the Jewish Food Society for the past decade and I did all sorts of projects to promote this dream," says Shefi.
-She imagines a real home for dinners, pop-ups, Friday night Shabbat celebrations, and a library.
+She imagines a real home for dinners, pop-ups, Friday night Shabbat celebrations and a library.

 To start, she's focusing online.
 Along with her program director, Ellie Backer, Shefi is building "a robust collection of recipes from all Jewish ethnicities that will inspire people to cook and learn more about Jewish culture and history."
 The recipes will be sourced from home cooks, established chefs and authors.
 There will also be community gatherings to celebrate the life that rotates around food.